AgnostiqHQ/covalent/doc/source/how_to/index.rst

 :doc:`Adding Callable Function Dependencies to an Electron <./coding/add_callable_dependencies_to_electron>`

-:doc:`Constructing Task from Bash Scripts <./coding/construct_bash_task>` x Run with a valid Slack token on a Linux system (then remove identifying information)
+:doc:`Constructing a Task from Bash Scripts <./coding/construct_bash_task>` x Run with a valid Slack token on a Linux system (then remove identifying information)

 Executing a Workflow
 ********************